Mr Adam Way

 MSc, MBChB, MRCS (Eng), FRCS (Orth)

-Mr Way has nationally and internationally published and lectured on spinal & trauma surgery.
-He also examines and interviews for the London & KSS Deaneries.
-Mr Way's practice concentrates on neck & lower back pain, and his surgical practice concentrates on the use of minimally invasive techniques.
-He performs the full range of spinal operations, ranging from injections, vertebroplasty/kyphoplasty, cervical disc replacement or fusion, and lumbar microdiscectomies, decompressions and fusions.
+My practice concentrates on neck and lower back pain, and my surgical practice concentrates on the use of minimally invasive techniques.
+I perform the full range of spinal operations, ranging from injections, vertebroplasty/kyphoplasty, cervical disc replacement or fusion, and lumbar microdiscectomies, decompressions and fusions.

 I was brought up in Surrey and educated at Bradfield College, Reading.
 I graduated in 1998 from Sheffield University Medical School.
 I did my basic surgical training at RNOH, Stanmore, Northwick Park Hospital, Harrow and NHNN, Queen Square.
 I studied for my MSc in Surgical Sciences at University College London and then went on to Higher Surgical Training at Barts and the Royal London Hospital.
 I concentrated my registrar training to becoming a spinal surgeon, spending two years on the spinal unit at Stanmore and then did a further year-long advanced spinal surgery fellowship.